 They’re looking for freelance professionals, which means the pay tends to be relatively good and the projects you’re assigned are of relatively high quality.
 It also means it can be harder to score your first few contracts.

 On the other hand, Fiverr caters more to individuals (such as solo bloggers who need proofreading, Etsy sellers who need a logo designed, or college students looking for editing help).
 That means it can be easier to get started, but the pay tends to be lower and you’re often dealing with clients who are new to hiring remote workers.

 Getting Started on Upwork: Summary

-If you were wondering how to get jobs on Upwork, hopefully you now have all the information you needed, and a specific action plan to put into place.
+If you were wondering how to get jobs on Upwork, hopefully you now have all the information you need — and a plan of action to get started.

 The site is a great resource for those just starting out in the world of freelancing, for those who want to expand their skill set, and for those who want to transition from a traditional job to a full-time freelancing career.

-Dedicating the time to properly set up your profile and take on a few jobs at comparatively low rates will be worth it: while you can make a descent side income with side hustles like Postmates, Upwork offers a realistic way to parlay your skills and talent into a long-term freelance career that matches or exceeds the average salary you’d pull in a traditional work environment.
+Dedicating the time to properly set up your profile and take on a few jobs at comparatively low rates will be worth it: while you can make a decent side income with side hustles like DoorDash, Upwork offers a realistic way to parlay your skills and talent into a long-term freelance career that matches or exceeds the average salary you’d pull in a traditional work environment.

 If you’re looking for ways to improve your work-life balance and embrace the digital nomad lifestyle, this is a great place to start.